hiltonjanfield/starsNT/README.md

 This repository is a placeholder.
 Although the project is in active development, there are no plans to upload it until a stable, usable point has been reached, OR there is significant interest from other developers in contributing.
 This decision has been made because of the numerous Stars! clone projects that have failed, stalled, or been abandoned over the last 20 years.

-Current development status: Ruleset systems ~95% complete, with only a few game features to be implemented later on (i.e. minefields, traders).
-Full ruleset editor and library management system complete to same level as rulesets themselves.
-Debugging user-scriptable functions.
-Classic Stars Ruleset built including all technologies and components.
-Map display functional, UI design testing in progress.
-Design considerations on how to implement customizable graphics in progress.

 ---

 # StarsNT